 Think about it, and see how you can build a company that can be structured with such deep positioning that even in crises, your customers will need your services, business partners will sell your services, and the government will come to you and buy your solutions even when you are the main catalyst of the mayhem.
 Its deep positioning is something every brilliant entrepreneur must aspire to replicate in its industry.

 Usually when crises come, people run away from companies.
 But here, citizens are running to Equifax, partners are selling its solutions, and government needs Equifax help.
-Its positioning is very uncommon in markets.
+Its positioning is very uncommon in markets.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).